edgecollective/edge-blog/posts/colorado.md

 <img src="/img/harold/2020_may_04_acclima_skip.png">
 </br>

 Merits investigation to see whether the issue is on the gateway (likely) or has to do with some periodic feature of the local internet connectivity.

+## Latest EC Acclima Relay Code

+Note the Acclima relay code being used in CO currently is [here](https://github.com/edgecollective/feather-ttn-rak/tree/sdi_failsafe/ttn-otaa-feather-us915-sleep-cayenne-acclima).
+It uses the 'Cayenne' protocol in the OTAA mode.
+Also take care to note that this is in the 'sdi_failsafe' branch.